scottliv/project-2/README.md

 HTML SASS Javascript jQuery

 ## Personal Learning
 This project taught me how to fetch data from an external source and process it.
 I learned JSON and AJAX, and how to access specific pieces of information in a json file.
-I learned SASS to improve my stylesheets, as well as GULP as a task manager to output minified build files and use eslint to check my script file for errors.
+I learned SASS to improve my stylesheets, and initially used GULP as a task manager to output minified build files and use eslint to check my script file for errors and have since changed to webpack to learn task running with a different tool.

 ## Authors